-When it’s time to replace or upgrade the gutter system on your South East Queensland home, one of the first decisions is whether to go with Colorbond® steel gutters or traditional gutters made from materials like zinc, copper or PVC.
+When it’s time to replace or upgrade the gutter system in your South East Queensland home, one of the first decisions is whether to go with Colorbond® steel gutters or traditional gutters made from materials like zinc, copper, or PVC.
 Both types have advantages and disadvantages depending on your specific situation.

 Colorbond® steel is one of Queensland’s most popular choices for new gutter installations.
-The patented Colorbond® steel product was developed by BlueScope, providing a durable and long-lasting metal gutter profile available in a wide range of colours to match or complement your roof.
-Colorbond® is a type of steel that is coated with an alloy of zinc and aluminium, providing excellent corrosion resistance.
+The patented Colorbond® steel product was developed by BlueScope.
+It provides a durable and long-lasting metal gutter profile available in a wide range of colours to match or complement your roof.
+Colorbond® is a type of steel coated with an alloy of zinc and aluminium, providing excellent corrosion resistance.
 This makes it ideal for humid coastal areas like Brisbane and the Gold Coast.

 When deciding whether to go for traditional or Colorbond® gutters on your SEQ home, there are several factors to consider, including cost, appearance, noise, maintenance requirements, longevity, and compatibility with your roof type.
 This article compares the key differences to help homeowners choose the best gutter system.